magento/devdocs/guides/v2.1/cloud/project/new-relic.md

 ### New Relic and Blackfire

 You can use the high-level data captured by New Relic APM to see what is happening in your application in realtime.
-Combine that with the code-level data captured by the [Blackfire Profiler]({{ page.baseurl }}/cloud/project/project-integrate-blackfire.html) and you get a comprehensive view of your Magento store performance.
+Combine that with the code-level data captured by the [Blackfire Profiler]({{ page.baseurl }}/cloud/project/project-integrate-blackfire.html) to get a comprehensive view of your Magento store performance.

 -  The New Relic worst-case requests are not averages, but edge cases; whereas, Blackfire provides more of the average worst-case requests.
 -  Blackfire is not detailed in determining and displaying queries giving you trouble, but you can use New Relic to find those.